FREE SHIPPING on orders over $75 International: over $250

 Dian Hong Production

 Farmers produce Dian Hong from the Camellia sinensis var. assamica, a popular variety in Yunnan tea production.
-In Chinese, we refer to it as Da Ye, meaning "big leaf".
+In Chinese, it is called Da Ye, meaning "big leaf".
 Indeed, this Camellia Sinensis variety is known for its larger tea leaves.
-Furthermore, the tea trees grow big and tall when allowed to grow wildly, with strong and wide tree trunks.
+Furthermore, the tea trees grow tall and wide when allowed to grow wild, with strong, wide tree trunks.

 Farmers began producing Dian Hong black tea around a century ago.
 Thus, it's still considered a new tea compared to teas that have existed for hundreds, if not thousands of years.
 But why did Dian Hong production spring up?